 - How does the average score compare to the target readiness based on time of year – fall, winter, spring?
 This can be used when needing to compare a student to his/her peers.

-- (If displaying by class, teacher or school) Is there a key strand that is an overall weakness for the group?
+- Is there a key strand that is an overall weakness for the group?
 Is there a key strand that is an overall strength for the group?
 Use this information to help with classroom planning.

 - When viewing individual student results, be sure to notice the amount of time the student spent taking the assessment.
+Did they rush through it?
 Is it an adequate amount of time?

 - The overall score and overall readiness reflect data for all strands assessed.
 The individual strand information is displayed for only key strands, which are strands where enough questions were asked to be able to identify it as a student strength or weakness.

-- What is the student's CBM level?
+- What is the student's PM level?
 Is it on, above, or below their actual grade level?

 Report Sample: Summarize by Individual Student

 You can export the results of a Universal Screener test administration to a data file.
 The data file can be opened in a spreadsheet in order to manipulate the data as needed.
 For example, you may wish to sort the data to find your bottom 25% or top 25% of students.